MadhushreeVaratharaj/MadhushreeVaratharaj/README.md

 ## Hi I'm Madhushree 👋

 Data Scientist based in Singapore with an MSc in Data Science from SUTD.
-I build end-to-end data pipelines, analytical tools, and machine learning models with a focus on real-world, production-realistic design.
+I build end-to-end data pipelines, analytical tools and machine learning models with a focus on real-world, production-realistic design.

 Previously a Programmer Analyst at Cognizant, working on payment processing